xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 # After Closing

 - Check out NYC.gov STAR
+- Sign up for NYC department of finance.
+Create an account at [www.nyc.gov/dofinvite](www.nyc.gov/dofinvite) using an invitation code.
+I got sent the invitation code in mail along wth the instruction for how to use this resource.
+This website allows you to ask questions and track the questions you asked about my co-op building's property taxes, property taxes I may qualify for. [www.nyc.gov/ownerexemption](www.nyc.gov/ownerexemption) has information on how to apply for property tax exemptions.
+I will need to contact my co-op board to apply for the co-op abatement.
-- Stck and lease is held by the lender until I pay off my loan.
+- The Stock and lease is for the Co-op held by the lender until I pay off my loan.
 Then, I will receive the stock and lease.

 # Timeline